Hans Oster: Phoney War

 Memorial to members of the resistance, including Oster, executed at Flossenbürg.

-Oster informed his friend Bert Sas, the Netherlands' military attaché in Berlin, more than twenty times the date of the postponed invasion of the Netherlands.
+Months ahead of the event, Oster informed his friend Bert Sas, the Netherlands' military attaché in Berlin, multiple times the date of the postponed invasion of the Netherlands.
 Sas passed the information to his government but was not believed.
-Oster calculated that his treason could cost the lives of 40,000 German soldiers and wrestled with his decision.
-However, he then concluded that it was necessary to prevent millions of deaths that would occur in the protracted war after Germany was denied an early victory.
+Oster himself had calculated that his actions might cost the lives of 40,000 German soldiers—yet concluded that such casualties were preferable to the millions of victims and untold destruction of a prolonged war.
+To this end, Oster told Sas: